 The delivery of high quality healthcare is at the very core of our health system’s mission.
 And, the principles of quality improvement are central to the provision of consistently efficient and effective care that exceeds the expectations of patients and their families.
 We are committed to performance measurement, public reporting of the results of those

 measurements and continual action to correct deficiencies.
-MaineHealth and its members, including those with which we partner, must set the standard for the delivery of high quality, safe, effective and patient-centered care, and must continue to build on our capabilities in evidence-based improvement methodologies that focus on the achievement of outcomes that enhance health and the patient experience.
+The MaineHealth system and it's partners must set the standard for the delivery of high quality, safe, effective and patient-centered care, and must continue to build on our capabilities in evidence-based improvement methodologies that focus on the achievement of outcomes that enhance health and the patient experience.

 Statement of Intent